pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 If you have no way of pinpointing/understanding a problem, there's no way you're ever going to fix it.\
 So monitoring allows us to have records of what causes problems in order to fix them/prevent them.

-It could be something wrong with the machine (faulty process) or with what a user did/didn't do.

 We don't have unlimited resources so making sure we use them as efficiently as possible is of the utmost importance.